mrmagooey/redux-simple-models/readme.md

     const myModelGetOne = selectors.getOne('myModel');
     myModelGetOne(state, { id:1 })

-If more than one instance is found, it will warn you in the console and return the first instance.
-If nothing is found it will warn you and return `undefined`.
+If no instances is found, or more than one instance is found, it will throw an Exception detailing the error.

 ### Array `where` parameters special behaviour